International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 —-

 .
-Prices carry broad information about recent changes in supply and demand as well as signals about expectations and risks with regards to future food supply.
-They can be observed easily and frequently -—
+Prices convey information about recent changes in supply and demand as well as expectations and risks regarding future food supply, and they can be observed frequently -—

 – ‒